ePages-de/epages-docs/_posts/2017/2017-08-01-going-forward.md

 By default, the CMDB has some preconfigured objects.
 One of these objects is called the Layer-3-Net.
 For those who forgot the [OSI model ](https://en.wikipedia.org/wiki/OSI_model), the Layer 3 abstraction is called the network Layer.
-Every node in this network needs an IP address, and in most of our networks we have DHCP servers providing them.
+Every node in this network needs an IP/MAC address, and in most of our networks we have DHCP servers providing these IP's for specific MAC's.
-So if we talk about DHCP, we also need a MAC address as IP addresses are configured for specific MAC addresses.
-Often we don't want unfamiliar devices in our network, and in these cases we don't have a dynamic address space configured.

-So what's the structure?
-We have a Layer-3-Net.
-Some objects, lets call them Server, Virtual Machine, Router etc., are related to the Layer-3-Net because of the IP address in this network, and everyone has a MAC address configured.
+Starting with some objects, lets call them Server, Virtual Machine, Router etc., are related to the Layer-3-Net because of the IP address in this network, and everyone has a MAC address configured.
 With these small pieces of cake we can generate all configs we need for our DHCP server.
 Because we know the domain of the network we can also generate all configs we need for our DNS servers as well.